feast-dev/feast/sdk/python/tests/README.md

 * Extend `data_source_creator.py` for your offline store.
 * In `repo_configuration.py` add a new `IntegrationTestRepoConfig` or two (depending on how many online stores you want to test).
-    - Generally, you should only need to test against sqlite.
-However, if you need to test against a production online store, then you can also test against redis or dynamodb.
+    * Generally, you should only need to test against sqlite.
+However, if you need to test against a production online store, then you can also test against Redis or dynamodb.
 * Run the full test suite with `make test-python-integration.`

 ### Including a new offline / online store in the main Feast repo from external plugins with community maintainers.